 Schedule appointments via his online calendar.

-Max Weiss is an assistant professor specializing in the social, cultural, and intellectual history of the modern Middle East.
+Max Weiss studies the social, cultural, and intellectual history of the modern Middle East.
 His research interests include transformations of law and society, religious culture, history of ideas, and the translation of contemporary Arabic literature into English.
 He is jointly appointed in the Department of Near Eastern Studies.

-Professor Weiss is currently writing an interpretive history of Syria in the twentieth century, with an emphasis on questions of law and society, religion/secularism/sectarianism and the interplay of culture and ideology, under contract with Princeton University Press.
-In addition to translating novels by Syrian writers such as Fawwaz Haddad and others, he is increasingly interested in the Algerian Arabic novel.
+Professor Weiss is currently writing an interpretive history of Syria in the twentieth century, with an emphasis on questions of law and society, religion/secularism/sectarianism and the interplay of culture and ideology, under contract with Princeton University Press; in addition, he is translating novels by Syrian writers Fawwaz Haddad and Mamdouh Azzam.

 1. In the Shadow of Sectarianism: Law, Shi`ism, and the Making of Modern Lebanon